"The Best News on Anna Maria Island Since 1992"

 'Sunshine' lawsuit against Bradenton Beach stalled

-In response to the lawsuit filed by The Islander newspaper against the city of Bradenton Beach seeking public records, Circuit Judge Peter Dubensky entered an order directing Bradenton Beach to show cause why the court should not grant the relief requested in The Islander's complaint.
+In response to the lawsuit filed by The islander newspaper against the city of Bradenton Beach seeking public records, Circuit Judge Peter Dubensky entered an order directing Bradenton Beach to show cause why the court should not grant the relief requested in The islander's complaint.

 Subsequently, Bradenton Beach asked the court to dismiss the lawsuit on technical grounds.
 A hearing date is expected to be set in the near future.